 Harbor Unitarian Universalist Congregation

 Harbor Unitarian Universalist Congregation is located at 1296 Montgomery in Muskegon, Michigan USA.
 The Congregation is affiliated with the Unitarian Universalist Association, a faith tradition that encourages each individual to develop a personal faith.
 Unitarian Universalism draws from many different religions, in the belief that no one religion has answers for all and that most have something to teach us.
 It is a way of being religious rather than embracing a specific religious doctrine.
+The picture below is a link to a video that tells more about Unitarian Universalist beliefs.

 As a “Harbor,” we are a place of safety, peace and refuge from life’s storms.
 Our congregation is a community of openhearted, open-minded, nurturing individuals committed to making the world safe, peaceful, and just.
 We encourage each person to seek and find fulfillment wherever you are led in your faith journey.